Research shows that having "textbook" blood pressure readings no longer keeps you out of the danger zone. Here's why.

-One important topic I’ll be covering in my webinar is the many health risks associated with high blood pressure.
 High blood pressure can lead to poor heart, kidney, and eye health and increase your chances of having a stroke.
-Plus, now research shows that even mildly elevated blood pressure puts you in the stroke risk category.
+Plus, the latest research shows that even mildly elevated blood pressure puts you in the stroke risk category.

 We used the term "borderline hypertension" when the numbers started creeping up into the highest point of the normal range.
 So, I realize that it may be big news to many of you that there are now five blood pressure categories, and the concern starts at lower levels than before.
 Specifically, let's look at the latest investigation on pre-hypertension.